• Home |

 Why We Chose It

-Barnes bullets are used by many ammunition manufacturers and reloaders because of their high-quality standards.
+Barnes bullets are loaded by many ammunition manufacturers and handloaders because of the Utahan company's high standards for quality.

 Honorable Mention